 Step 7 : Add DNS Server details in your interface config file

-Now we need to add our DNS IP into the network interface
+Now we need to add our DNS IP to the network interface

 # vi /etc/sysconfig/network-scripts/ifcfg-enp1s0